Name of Regional Directorate: Thiruvananthapuram

 - Nurturing of primary cooperative societies under Sahakar-22 – In order to nurture primary level societies under Sahakar-22, the officials of Regional Directorate visited primary level societies in Kerala and Lakshadweep.

 - Encouraging societies to take up diversified activities in service sector like, healthcare, hospitality, education etc.

-Since Wayanad is the Aspirational district selected in Kerala by NITI AYOG, NCDC is focusing on these districts for promoting cooperative ventures.
-NCDC had earlier given financial support to cooperatives in the district under the Integrated Cooperative Development Project (ICDP) investing around Rs.3.10 crore under Phase-1 of ICDP (during Feb1988 to March 1996) and Rs.9.93 crore under Phas-2 (during Jan 2009 to March 2013).
-Under ICDP, almost all primary cooperatives have created their basic infrastructure, which gave a face-lift to the facilities.
+- Since Wayanad is the aspirational district selected in Kerala by NITI AYOG, NCDC is giving much focus to the district for promoting cooperative ventures.
+NCDC had earlier given financial support to cooperatives in the district under the Integrated Cooperative Development Project (ICDP) investing around Rs.3.10 crore under Phase-1 of ICDP (during Feb1988 to March 1996) and Rs 9.93 crore under phase-2 (during Jan 2009 to March 2013).
+Under ICDP, almost all primary cooperatives have created their basic infrastructure, which gave them very good face-lift.

 Development Opportunities in the State through Cooperatives:

 - Creation of modern infrastructure facilities to Primary coops.

 - Strengthening hospital cooperatives with modern healthcare infrastructures